Anino1996/GTSRB_CNN/README.md

 The code and results obtained in building and training the model in question can be found in GTSRB_CNN_Results.pdf.
 The code for the web application can be found in the "web_app" directory.
-Report.pdf - A comprehensive report describing the technical details of the project.
+"Report.pdf" is a comprehensive report describing the technical details of the project.